backstage/backstage/plugins/home/README.md

 There are some requirements to provide its functionality, so please ensure the following:

-These components need an api to handle visit data, please refer to the [utility-apis](../../docs/api/utility-apis.md) documentation for more information.
+These components need an API to handle visit data, please refer to the [utility-apis](../../docs/api/utility-apis.md) documentation for more information.
 Bellow you can see an example for two options:

 ```ts